CUAutoDrone/cuautodrone.github.io/README.md

 ![CUAD Logo](imgs/logos/CUAD_Logo.png)

 The navigation bar is determined by navbar.json, a JSON file that must match the file structure in *src*.
-Running *makeJSON.py* will generate a JSON or raise an error if the filestructure is invalid.
+Running *makeJSON.py* will generate a JSON or raise an error if the file structure is invalid.
 Since the file structure of *src* entirely determines how the navbar looks, it should be arranged as follows.
 ```
 ├── src
 │   ├── category1                   <- This is a category, the bolded headers to groups of sections, it has no .md file.
 │   │   ├── section1
-│   │   │   ├── section1.md         <- This is the source for the section page and must to match the section name.
+│   │   │   ├── section1.md         <- This is the source for the section page and must match the section name.
 │   │   │   ├── subsection1.1.md
 │   │   │   ├── subsection1.2.md
 │   │   ├── section2.md             <- This is a .md file under a category, it will become a section without subsections.